Where is Doctor Foster filmed? – locations in Hitchin

 With signs being out up in the centre of town back in September 2016 most of us already had a good idea where they would be, including the local Hitchin Running Club who were politely asked to do a little detour one evening as bright neon green, pink and yellow doesn’t look too good on camera.
-But for those who missed a few of them here are the key locations.

 A lot of the action is filmed around Hitchin’s Market Square.
 This panorama photo sets the scene and shows a lot of the locations that were used.